Tuesday, November 24, 1981

 This afternoon I called Grandma Ethel at home; she said they let her out of the hospital with the news that nothing is wrong with her except nerves.
 Grandpa Herb was glad to have her back.

-I went out to the Broward Mall for dinner and then took a long drive.
+I went out to the Broward Mall for dinner and then took a long drive up to Parkland and back.
 The phone was ringing as I entered the apartment.
 It was Jonathan.
 “I have bad news,” he said, “Grandma Sylvia passed away.”

 Aunt Sydelle had called at 6 PM as they were having dinner; she said she had been trying to get Grandma Sylvia all day and that when she called the neighbor, they said Grandma’s car was still there.